edcarp/2020-11-17-edinburgh-swc-online/_edcarp/JOINING.md

 * Collaborative document: https://pad.carpentries.org/2020-11-17-edinburgh-swc-online
 * If you haven’t filled in the pre-workshop survey please do so here: https://carpentries.typeform.com/to/wi32rS?slug=2020-11-17-edinburgh-swc-online !!!

 **TODO: Should we include links to the lesson websites?
-Or just add them to the workshop page (and probably the etherpad)?**
+Or just add them to the workshop page (and probably the etherpad)?** IT WOULD BE GOOD TO ADD THEM TO THE WORKSHOP PAGE AND CERTAINLY TO THE ETHERPAD.
+PLEASE LET ME KNOW AND I CAN DO IT ON SATURDAY.

 ## 6. Please let us know if you cannot join
 We have a waiting list for the workshop and it would be great to give someone else the chance to join.